robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 - Finalize kiln design and dimensions
 - Design water recovery and quench system
-- Research affordable insulation options such as refractory cement or hempcrete
 - Plan biochar transfer and grinding workflow
 - Design fume hood structure for emissions monitoring
 - Prototype system in cold Canadian climate

-> This document will evolve as we prototype and scale.
-If you're building something similar — we’d love your input.